 - Work out financial goals and objectives as a couple, and ensure that decisions that are made reflect what both parties want rather than what only one party wants.

 - Don’t be a silent partner.
-Both parties have a stake in the family’s finances, so it’s counterintuitive to for one member to adopt a hands-off approach to finances.
+Both parties have a stake in the family’s finances, so it’s counterintuitive for one member to adopt a hands-off approach to finances.